 - Spoon the batter into muffin tins.
 It should be about 1 1/2 tablespoons of batter in each one.
 Bake!

-Due to the nut butter and eggs in these muffins, each one has almost 3 grams of protein, which is pretty good for a little muffin!
-Each muffin has a range of balanced nutrition which makes them a nice snack or meal component.
-They are also very moist and not too dense, which makes them a nice texture for toddlers who may struggle with the texture of bread.
-Cut them into smaller cubes as needed.
+The nut butter and eggs in these muffins lends each one almost 3 grams of protein, which is pretty good for a little muffin!
+Each muffin also has a range of balanced nutrition which makes them a nice snack or meal component.
+They are very moist and not too dense, which makes them a nice texture for toddlers who may struggle with the texture of bread.

 What’s the best way to store these muffins?

 You can store these Healthy Pumpkin Muffins in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.
-We like to let these cool fully and enjoy them at room temperature or chilled.
+Thaw at room temperature or in the fridge.
+We like to let these cool fully and eat them at room temperature or chilled.

 Can I make these Pumpkin Muffins nut-free?